Dreaming381/Latios-Framework/README.md

 This version targets Entities 1.0.0 prerelease 15.
 If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

-**Note: This release is not compatible with Prerelease 44 due to instability issues with that release.**
+**Note: This release is not compatible with Entities Prerelease 47 due to instability issues with that release.** An experimental compatible version can be obtained on request.

 The 0.6.x series uses Transforms V1, which can be enabled in your project via the Scripting Define Symbol ENABLE_TRANSFORM_V1.
 If you are using Transforms V2,